OAODEV/algoth/README.md

 * 'nickname' is an arbitrary handle for the service that's sending its status.
 Should be something you'll recognize later, and brief.
 (Can either post to `/` as part of the data payload, or to `/<nickname>` in which case leave it out of the post.)
 * 'color' is optional, and determines the color of the display on the HTML page.
 Can be a word like "green" or "red" or `#hexcode`
 * 'token' is just a shibboleth used to verify that posts are legit.
-See TYM for the value.
+Set the environment variable TOKEN to what you would like it to be.

 ### Success Response